mcba1n/polar-codes/README.md

     myPC.plot(['pc_sim'], 'data/')
 ```

-The simulation will save your Polar Code object in a JSON file, for example:
+The simulation will save your PolarCode object in a JSON file, for example:
 ```JSON
 {
     "N": 64,